 An Australian Drop Bear.
 Although it looks remarkably like a koala it is only distantly related.
 This male is holding the remains of a ring-tailed possum in its elongated hind claws.

 Drop bears, Thylarctos plummetus, have been responsible for the loss of livestock, pets and in at least two well documented cases, young children.
 They are ferocious, determined killers.
+They are a cultural icon in Australia, to the extent that even fashion garments such as drop bear onesies, have been inspired by their ferocious determination to be Top Bear.

 At first sight a drop bear looks remarkably like a koala, but they are in fact more closely related to the now extinct Tasmanian Tiger, and the Tasmanian Devil.
 Carnivorous marsupials are not new.
 But unlike the Tasmanian Tiger (thyalicine) that died out in the 1930s, and the Tasmanina Devil which is experiencing a population crash because of infectious facial tumours, drop bear numbers have soared since European colonisation, chiefly because of the introduction of feral pigs.